DevExpress-Examples/reporting-javascript-basic-viewer-integration/Readme.md

 <!-- default badges end -->
 # Reporting for JavaScript - How to Perform the Document Viewer Integration (with npm or Yarn package managers)

-This example demonstrates how to integrate the [HTML5 Document Viewer](https://docs.devexpress.com/XtraReports/17738) in a JavaScript application based on the server-side model.
+This example demonstrates how to integrate the [HTML5 Document Viewer](https://docs.devexpress.com/XtraReports/17738) in a JavaScript application.

 ![JavaScript Document Viewer Integration](images/screenshot.png)